tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 ### Classification Trees

-A classification tree is similar to a regression tree, however it is used to predict a qualitative response.
+A [classification tree][glossary-classification-tree] is similar to a regression tree, however it is used to predict a qualitative response.
 For a classification tree, predictions are made based on the notion that each observation belongs to the most commonly occurring class of the training observations in the region to which the observation belongs.

-In interpreting a classification tree, the class proportions within a particular terminal node region are often also of interest.
+In interpreting a classification tree, the class proportions within a particular [terminal node][glossary-terminal-node] region are often also of interest.

-Growing a classification tree is similar to growing a regression tree, however residual sum of squares cannot be used as a criteria for making binary splits and instead classification error rate is used.
+Growing a classification tree is similar to growing a regression tree, however [residual sum of squares][glossary-residual-sum-of-squares] cannot be used as a criteria for making binary splits and instead classification error rate is used.
 Classification error rate for a given region is defined as the fraction of training observations in that region that do not belong to the most common class.
 Formally,

 $$ E = 1 - {max}_{k}(\hat{p}_{mk}) $$

 where $$ \hat{p}_{mk} $$ represents the proportion of the training observations in the mth region that are from the kth class.

-In practice, it turns out that classification error is not sensitive enough for tree growing and other criteria are preferable.
+In practice, it turns out that classification error rate is not sensitive enough for tree growing and other criteria are preferable.

-The Gini index is a measure of the total variance across the K classes defined as
+The [Gini index][glossary-gini-index] is a measure of the total variance across the K classes defined as

 $$ G = \sum_{k=1}^{K} \hat{p}_{mk}(1-\hat{p}_{mk}) $$